 Even drought-tolerant plants need supplemental water during the first year in your garden so that they develop well.
 When you design your garden beds, take into consideration your perennials’ watering needs, and group plants according to the amount of water they require.
 Eventually, drought-tolerant plants will need less supplemental watering than those perennials that thrive in moist soils.
 By placing your plants according to their watering requirements, you’ll save water—and effort—once they’re well-established.

 Hopefully, when you planted your perennial garden in the pleasant, cool spring or fall, you added a layer of mulch around your plants.
 If not, check the weather forecast for a day when the temperatures aren’t too extreme and plan a mulch party in the garden.
-Mulch not only helps retain moisture in the soil, which keeps your perennials hydrated, it also smothers weeds and prevents them from competing with your plants for water, sunlight, and nutrients.
-Add a thick layer of newspaper or cardboard to cover weeds or weed seeds around your plants, drench the paper with water to help keep it in place, then add mulch on top, which will hide the paper weed barrier.
+Mulch retains moisture in the soil, which keeps your perennials hydrated.
+It also smothers weeds and prevents them from competing with your plants for water, sunlight, and nutrients.
+Add a thick layer of newspaper or cardboard to cover weeds or weed seeds around your plants.
+Drench the paper with water to help keep it in place, then add mulch on top, which will hide the paper weed barrier.

 Mulch also adds aesthetic appeal to the garden, making it look polished and professional.
-If you choose a natural mulch, like double ground hardwood or pine needles, the mulch also enriches the soil with organic components as it breaks down.
+If you choose a natural mulch, like double ground hardwood or pine needles, it also enriches the soil with organic components as it decomposes.
 Mulch helps amend heavy clay or sandy soils, creating rich garden beds perfect for more perennials!

 Have your perennials put on a beautiful show in the garden this summer—and now look tired from the effort?
 Many perennials just needs a little TLC to create a second wave of color.
 Deadheading—the act of cutting faded flowers off the plants—often initiates a second round of blooms for many perennials, like hardy Geranium ‘Blushing Turtle’.
 Deadheading prevents plants from setting seeds, which signals to the plant that it’s time to stop flowering.
 Instead, snipping spent flowers encourages additional flower production, plus it tidies the garden by removing brown, droopy, unattractive stems.

 Some flowers, like tickseed, can be individually deadheaded down to the next emerging bud.
-Others, like perennial geraniums, often benefit from an overall shearing of spent blooms, as they produce masses of flowers that would take ages to deadhead singularly.
+Geraniums benefit from an overall shearing of spent blooms, as they produce masses of flowers that would take ages to deadhead singularly.
 Choose a cool summer evening for deadheading chores.
 Your garden will look refreshed and tidy the next morning, and soon you’ll see new blooms on many of your favorite perennials.